Brittany is 27, from England and REFUGYM's Founder and Director.

 Sanaz is the founder of The Alchemy of Trauma and has used her doctorate in psychology to gain extensive experience working as a therapist in differing communities.
 Sanaz runs trauma-informed programming with REFUGYM, offering yoga healing circles for refugees - titled "The Circle of Hope" - as well as resiliency training for humanitarian aid workers exploring secondary trauma and self-care.

 Zahra is 38, from Afghanistan and REFUGYM's yoga teacher.
-She is here with her husband and three children.
+She is in Greece with her husband and three children.
 Zahra and her youngest son, Amir Ali, are inseparable!

 Zahra took over from Sanaz in leading The Circle of Hope yoga sessions.
 Twice a week, she conducts therapeutic sessions for women on their yoga mats, asking thought-provoking questions which lead into a healing yoga class.